marcelodiiorio/My-Azure-AD-B2C-use-cases/Prevent a specific email domain to be used in local accounts/Using the email claim RegEx/README.md

         </Restriction>
       </ClaimType>

 The modified regular expression doesn't allow accounts with the domain "hacker.com".
-The claim definition is in the base policy. claims schema section.
+The claim definition is in the base policy, claims schema section.